 PRINCIPLES / RECOMMENDATIONS YES AND NO NOT APPLICABLE COMMENTARY 3.2.6.
 Each member should devote sufficient time and attention to perform his duties as a member of the management board.
-Should a member of the management board attend less than a half of the meetings of the management board throughout the financial year of the company, the supervisory board of the company or, if the supervisory board is not formed at the company, the general meeting of shareholders should be notified thereof Yes The members of the Board of the Company actively participate in the meetings of the Board and devote sufficient time to the performance of their duties as a member of the collegial body.
-In 2021, 15 meetings of the Company's Board were held.
-All 5 members of the Board attended 11 meetings.
+Should a member of the management board attend less than a half of the meetings of the management board throughout the financial year of the company, the supervisory board of the company or, if the supervisory board is not formed at the company, the general meeting of shareholders should be notified thereof.
+Yes The members of the Board of the Company actively participate in the meetings of the Board and devote sufficient time to the performance of their duties as a member of the collegial body.
+In 2022, 16 meetings of the Company's Board were held.
 3.2.7.
 In the event that the management board is elected in the cases established by the Law where the supervisory board is not formed at the company, and some of its members will be independent, it should be announced which members of the management board are deemed as independent.
 The management board may decide that, despite the fact that a particular member meets all the criteria of independence established by the Law, he/she cannot be considered independent due to special personal or company-related circumstances.
 Yes The Supervisory Board is formed in the Company.
 3.2.8.
 The general meeting of shareholders of the company should approve the amount of remuneration to the members of the management board for their activity and participation in the meetings of the management board.
-Yes Independent members of the Board are paid based on the Remuneration Policy of the Company approved by the General Meeting of Shareholders on 28 April 2020 (KN website: https://www.kn.lt/apie-mus/darbo- uzmokestis/1975) and agreement concluded with the Company that is approved by the Supervisory Council.
+Yes Independent members of the Board are paid based on the Remuneration Policy of the Company approved by the General Meeting of Shareholders and agreement concluded with the Company that is approved by the Supervisory Council.
 3.2.9.
 The members of the management board should act in good faith, with care and responsibility for the benefit and the interests of the company and its shareholders with due regard to other stakeholders.
 When adopting decisions, they should not act in their personal interest; they should be subject to no-compete agreements and they should not use the business information or opportunities related to the company's operations in violation of the company's interests.
 Yes These duties of the members of the Board are provided for in the activity agreement of the member of the Board signed with the Company, as well as in the Rules of Procedure of the Board.
 3.2.10.
 Every year the management board should carry out an assessment of its activities.
 It should include evaluation of the structure of the management board, its work organization and ability to act as a group, evaluation of the competence and work efficiency of each member of the management board, and evaluation whether the management board has achieved its objectives.
 The management board should, at least once a year, make public respective information about its internal structure and working procedures in observance of the legal acts regulating the processing of personal data.
 Yes Every year, the members of the Board of the Company evaluate their activities by filling in questionnaires, which include an evaluation of the work organization of the Board, cooperation with the management, etc., the results of the evaluation of activities are discussed at the Board meeting.
 Information on the internal structure and work procedure of the Board is published in the Company's Annual Report.

-PRINCIPLES / RECOMMENDATIONS YES AND NO NOT APPLICABLE COMMENTARY Principle 4: Rules of procedure of the supervisory board and the management board of the company
+Principle 4: Rules of procedure of the supervisory board and the management board of the company